Facebook is used by more than 1 billion people daily. Why and how should artists be presented on Facebook? Is Facebook for artists still relevant?

 Current City is an indication of proximity for followers and potential buyers

-Links to your Instagram and the Website will let visitors explore further and will drive traffic to them
+Links to your Instagram and the Website will let visitors explore further and will drive traffic to them.
+(Link to Phil's FB profile)

 A relatively new feature on Facebook: Featured Photos.